Paul-Passeron/Rocker/README.md

 Usage:
         ./rocker [flags] <input file> [output file] Possible flags:
-        '-t' or '--tmp'      :   Does not remove the temporary transpiled C files '-c' or '--transpile':   Only transpiles the Rocker to C but does not compile to a native executable '-l' or '--lexer'    :   Prints the tokens contained in the file and included files '-h' or '--help'     :   Displays this message '-v' or '--verbose'  :   Prints infos and commands ran by the compiler
+        '-o' or '--output'    :  Sets the output path of the executable and of the transpiled C file '-t' or '--tmp'       :  Does not remove the temporary transpiled C files '-c' or '--transpile' :  Only transpiles the Rocker to C but does not compile to a native executable '-l' or '--lexer'     :  Prints the tokens contained in the file and included files '-h' or '--help'      :  Displays this message '-v' or '--verbose'   :  Prints infos and commands ran by the compiler
 ```
 ## Progress
 - [x] Simple rec and pro type generation